How Withdrawals from a Cook Islands Trust Work

 The Withdrawal Process Step by Step

-A typical withdrawal follows a consistent sequence, though the exact procedures vary somewhat across trustee companies.
+A Cook Islands trust distribution follows a consistent sequence, though the exact procedures vary somewhat across trustee companies.

 The beneficiary submits a written distribution request to the trustee.
 Most trustees accept requests by email, though some require a signed form.
 The request specifies the amount, the purpose of the distribution, and the receiving account details, including the bank name, account number, and SWIFT code.